brotzeit/rustic/README.md

 ## Contributing

 PRs, feature requests and bug reports are very welcome.
+If you want to add a new feature please open an issue in advance so we can discuss the details.